 Tip: Reimbursement needs can vary greatly from one surrogate mother to another depending on her individual circumstances.

 Legal fees for intended parents: $5500+

 Tip: Legal fees are typically split into two phases: the contract phase, which is early in the process, and the parentage phase, which occurs in late pregnancy or after the birth.

 Miscellaneous Surrogacy Costs:

 Transportation expenses: varies

 Tip: Frozen eggs are often a less expensive option for intended parents who require donated eggs.

 One of the important roles that your attorney will play is to ensure that the surrogacy compensation package meets the requirements of the applicable state laws.
 For example, in New Hampshire all compensation paid to the surrogate must be reasonable and must also be spelled out in the written surrogacy contract.
 Thus, it’s really important to be working with your attorney early on in the process to avoid any problems down the road.
-Please contact me at the Law Office of Catherine Tucker for assistance with your legal needs during your surrogacy journey.
+Please contact me at New Hampshire Surrogacy Law for assistance with your legal needs during your surrogacy journey.